What Is hyperfixation?

 Hyperfixation is being completely absorbed in an action or mental focus.
 While hyperfixation is typically associated with autism and ADHD, those struggling with mental health issues can also experience hyperfixation.
 Hyperfixation habits can include video games, cleaning, painting, social media, and much more.

-Here are 31 hyperfixation ideas people use to cope with their mental health:
+42 hyperfixation ideas to cope with mental health:

 It is a special feeling to nurture something from the ground up and watch it grow.
 Even caring for an indoor plant or two can remind you that there are bigger things in the world than your problems – that you are a part of something bigger.